Clostridium difficile infection (CDI): Frequently Asked Questions

 Diagnosis is made by laboratory testing of faeces from people with diarrhoea.
 The usual test for C. difficile toxin does not distinguish between strains.
 More specialised tests (PCR or polymerase chain reaction tests in a pathology laboratory) are required to detect the epidemic strains thought to be responsible for more severe disease.

 (time during which an infected person can infect others)

 A person with diarrhoea from C. difficile infection is infectious while symptoms persist.
 C. difficile spores can survive in the environment for weeks or months.

 CDI can be difficult to treat and has a high relapse rate.
 People with CDI are usually treated with antibiotics (metronidazole, or oral vancomycin in more severe disease and recurrent infections).
 There is no proof that probiotics (such as the natural bacteria in yoghurt) or faecal enemas are effective for treatment.

 If a person with C. difficile infection is being managed at home:

-If a person with Clostridium difficile infection is being managed in a residential care facility or hospital, the Australian Guidelines for the Prevention and Control of Infection in Healthcare (2010) recommend:
+If a person with C. difficile infection is being managed in a residential care facility or hospital, the Australian Guidelines for the Prevention and Control of Infection in Healthcare (2019) recommend:

 While there is some controversy regarding the use of alcohol hand rubs for spore-forming organisms, recent consensus is that the use of gloves, as part of contact precautions, should prevent the contamination of hands with spores, and alcohol-based hand rubs can still be used after removal of the gloves.
 However, if there has been any unprotected exposure (for example, touching the patient or their environment without wearing gloves or direct soiling of the hands) then thorough washing with soap and water should be performed.